kataing/a-synchronous-swim/README.md

 # a-synchronous-swim
-This is a project I completed as a student at [hackreactor](http://hackreactor.com).
-This project was worked on with a pair.
+This is an async app I worked on with a pair as a student at [HackReactor](http://hackreactor.com).